-Title Brief description BMC Public Health (Link) BMC Public Health is an open access, peer-reviewed journal that considers all aspects of public health.
-The journal has a special focus on the social determinants of health, the environmental, behavioural, and occupational correlates of health and disease, and the impact of health policies, practices and interventions on the community.
-European Journal of Work and Organizational Psychology (Link) The journal covers many aspects of organisational psychology, but has a constant stream of papers covering aspects of wellbeing, job satisfaction and adverse job-related states such as anxiety, stress et al. International Journal of Behavioural Development (Link) The International Journal of Behavioral Development (IJBD) promotes the discovery, dissemination and application of knowledge about developmental processes at all stages of life.
-Human Development ( Link ) This is a well established journal examining the processes of human development.
-While mainly based in psychological ideas, it encourages publications from wider fields.
-International Journal of Social Welfare (Link) The International Journal of Social Welfare publishes original articles in English on social welfare and social work that focus on contemporary social issues such as poverty and inequality, child welfare, health, mental health, migration and immigrants, and ageing.
-International Journal of Wellbeing (Link) An open access, peer reviewed journal promoting interdisciplinary research on wellbeing.
-Journal of Happiness Studies (Link) The international peer-reviewed Journal of Happiness Studies is devoted to theoretical and applied advancements in all areas of well-being research.
+Title Brief description BMC Public Health BMC Public Health is an open access, peer-reviewed journal that (Link) considers all aspects of public health.
+The journal has a special (LIIIK) focus on the social determinants of health, the environmental, behavioural, and occupational correlates of health and disease, and the impact of health policies, practices and interventions on the community.
+European Journal of • Work and has a constant stream of papers covering aspects of wellbeing, Organizational job satisfaction and adverse job-related states such as anxiety, Psychology (Link) stress et al. International Journal The International Journal of Behavioral Development (IJBD) of Behavioural promotes the discovery, dissemination and application of Development (Link) knowledge about developmental processes at all stages of life.
+Human This is a well established journal examining the processes of Development (Link) human development.
+While mainly based in psychological ideas, it , , , , , , , , , , , , , , , , , , , , encourages publications from wider fields.
+International Journal The International Journal of Social Welfare publishes original of Social Welfare articles in English on social welfare and social work that focus on ( Link ) contemporary social issues such as poverty and inequality, child welfare, health, mental health, migration and immigrants, and ageing.
+International Journal An open access, peer reviewed journal promoting interdisciplinary of Wellbeing (Link) research on wellbeing.
+Journal of The international peer-reviewed Journal of Happiness Studies is Happiness Studies devoted to theoretical and applied advancements in all areas of ( Link ) well-being research.
 It covers philosophy, economics, international development, politics, sociology, among other topics, and interdisciplinary studies.
-Journal of Human Development and Capabilities (Link) The peer-reviewed journal of the Human Development and Capabilities Association launched in January 2000, and provides a multidisciplinary coverage on policy and practices related to human development.
-Topics span economic, social, political, institutional and environmental issues.
-Journal of Occupational and Organisational psychology (Link) Am international journal publishing research on contemporary industrial, organisational, work, vocational, personnel psychology, human factors, industrial relations and industrial sociology.
-Interdisciplinary and multidisciplinary approaches are encouraged/ Journal of Occupational Health Psychology ( Link ) The journal includes theory, research, and public policy articles in occupational health psychology.
-The journal has a threefold focus, including organisation of work, individual psychological attributes, and work-nonwork interface in relation to employee health, safety, or well-being
+Journal of Human The peer-reviewed journal of the Human Development and Development and Capabilities Association launched in January 2000, and provides a Capabilities ( Link ) multidisciplinary coverage on policy and practices related to human development.
+Topics span economic, social, political, I a company of institutional and environmental issues.
+Journal of Am international journal publishing research on contemporary Occupational and industrial, organisational, work, vocational, personnel psychology, Organisational human factors, industrial relations and industrial sociology. psychology (Link) Interdisciplinary and multidisciplinary approaches are encouraged/ Journal of The journal includes theory, research, and public policy articles in Occupational Health occupational health psychology.
+The journal has a threefold focus, Psychology ( Link ) including organisation of work, individual psychological attributes, and work-nonwork interface in relation to employee health, safety, or well-being